semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 {% highlight json %}
 {
-    "doc" : {
+    "doc": {
-        "age" : 20
+        "age": 20
     },
-    "detect_noop" : true
+    "detect_noop": true
 }
 {% endhighlight %}

-Then, we can make our request to the cluster :
+Then, we can make our request to the cluster:

 {% highlight sh %}
 $>curl –XPOST http://localhost:9200/game_of_thrones/character/AU0QJ2sJ1MYCa_CVGtD5/_update -d '{"doc" : {"age" : 20} }'
 {% endhighlight %}

-The response from the Elasticsearch cluster is the following :
+The response from the Elasticsearch cluster is the following:

 {% highlight json %}
 {
-    "_index" : "game_of_thrones",
+    "_index": "game_of_thrones",
-    "_type" : "character",
+    "_type": "character",
-    "_id" : "AU0QJ2sJ1MYCa_CVGtD5",
+    "_id": "AU0QJ2sJ1MYCa_CVGtD5",
-    "_version" : 2
+    "_version": 2
 }
 {% endhighlight %}